A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Methods

 \subsection{Discrete-time Markov models}

-The main characteristic of MMs is the Markov assumption which implies that the transition to a future state is exclusively conditional on the current or previous state(s), but not on the full trajectory.
+The main characteristic of MMs is the Markov assumption which implies that the transition to a future state is exclusively conditional on the current state or on a limited set of previous states, but not on the full trajectory.
 However, the Markov assumption can be relaxed by accounting for covariates (e.g.\,age and sex) or for time-specific prevalence and population dynamics in the transition parameters.

+ODE systems and MMs differ in the way they describe the process of transitions.
+As suggested earlier, in the former, the rates of change are calculated dynamically through differentiation, while in the latter, the transitions are described by a static Markov process (a category of a stochastic process).
 As for ODE-based models, MMs can be implemented for continuous time.
-In this case, the two approaches differ in the way they describe the process of transitions.
-As suggested earlier, in the former, the rates of change are calculated dynamically through differentiation, while in the latter, the transitions are described by a static Markov process.

 However, the vast majority of MMs in the health economic literature is based on a discrete-time approach \cite{Rosmalen}.
 In this case, members of the population move across the states according to a set of transition \textit{probabilities} only once per time interval (termed ``Markov cycle'').
 These probabilities can be arranged in a matrix $\bm{\Pi}=\left(\pi_{r,s}\right)$, whose elements represent the transition probabilities for movements from an original state $r$ to a target state $s$.